-Rule 15A - Exporting Entities will carry out a transfer impact assessment before making transfers under this Policy.
+Rule 12A - Exporting Entities will carry out a transfer impact assessment before making transfers under this Policy.

-Exporting Entities will carry out a transfer impact assessment to assess if the laws and practices applicable to them prevents them from fulfilling their obligations under this Policy, or has a substantial effect on the guarantees provided under this Policy before making transfers of personal
+Exporting Entities will carry out a transfer impact assessment to assess if the laws and practices applicable to them prevents them from fulfilling their obligations under this Policy, or has a substantial effect on the guarantees provided under this Policy before making transfers of customer personal information under this Policy.
+The transfer impact assessment will be based on the understanding that laws and practices that respect fundamental rights and freedoms and do not exceed what is necessary and proportionate in a democratic society will not contradict this Policy.
+In carrying out the assessment, Exporting Entities will take into account:

-- the specific circumstances of the transfers or set of transfers, and of any envisaged onward transfers within the same third country or to another third country, including: - purposes for which the data are transferred and processed (e.g. marketing, HR, storage, IT support) - types of entities involved in the processing (the initial data recipient and any further recipient of any onward transfer); - o economic sector in which the transfer or set of transfers occur; - o categories and format of the personal data transferred; - o location of the processing, including storage; and - transmission channels used. - the laws and practices of the third country of destination relevant in light of the circumstances of the transfer, including: - those requiring the disclosure of data to public authorities or authorising access to data by such authorities; and - those providing for access to these data during the transit between the country of the data exporter and the country of the data importer as well as the applicable limitations and safeguards. - any relevant contractual, technical or organisational safeguards put in place to supplement the safeguards under this Policy, including measures applied during the transmission and to the processing of the personal data in the country of destination.
+- the specific circumstances of the transfers or set of transfers, and of any envisaged onward transfers within the same third country or to another third country, including: - purposes for which the data are transferred and processed (e.g. marketing, HR, storage, IT support) - types of entities involved in the processing (the initial data recipient and any further recipient of any onward transfer); - o economic sector in which the transfer or set of transfers occur; - o categories and format of the personal data transferred; - location of the processing, including storage; and - o transmission channels used. - the laws and practices of the third country of destination relevant in light of the circumstances of the transfer, including: - those requiring the disclosure of data to public authorities or authorising access to data by such authorities; and - those providing for access to these data during the transit between the country of the data exporter and the country of the data importer as well as the applicable limitations and safeguards. - any relevant contractual, technical or organisational safeguards put in place to supplement the safeguards under this Policy, including measures applied during the transmission and to the processing of the personal data in the country of destination.